mpv-player/mpv/DOCS/man/en/options.rst

     *NOTE (OSX)*: On Mac OSX the origin of the screen coordinate system is located on the the bottom-left corner.
 For instance, ``0:0`` will place the window at the bottom-left of the screen.

+    *NOTE (X11)*: this option does not work properly with all window managers.

     *EXAMPLE*: